Government College of Engineering, Karad: Undergraduate

-The admissions to the college are governed by the Directorate of Technical Education (DTE).
-The DTE previously hold the all Maharashtra State level MH-CET (Maharashtra Common Entrance Test), which was a compulsory examination to admission in engineering (from 2005 to 2013).
-From 2014 onwards, The Score of All India JEE Main (Paper 1) and HSC Marks shall be considered for preparing the merit and admission purpose (as per the Maharashtra Government Resolution Dt.
-31 Oct 2012).
-Now the score of MHT-CET is necessary to get admission into the Government Colleges in Maharashtra, while the score of JEE Mains Paper-1 is only applicable for private Engineering Institutes.
+The admissions to the college are governed by the State CET Cell and Directorate of Technical Education (DTE).
+The State CET Cell hold the all Maharashtra State level MHT-CET (Maharashtra Common Entrance Test), which was a compulsory examination to admission in engineering.
+The score of MHT-CET is necessary to get admission into the Government Colleges in Maharashtra, while the score of JEE Mains is only applicable for private Engineering Institutes.